exlunaproject/lua_at_client/README.md

 To make the client-side Lua usage possible, the project integrates and extends the Lua VM in JavaScript developed by Alexander Gladysh (@agladysh), allowing initial usage of browser-specific JavaScript objects (such as `document`, `window`, etc) from Lua.
 You can also use this without any preprocessors, from static HTML pages (see the examples folder for some simple example usage).

-Lua@Client also provides on-the-fly conversion methods of Lua libraries to JavaScript.
-This allows you to serve and load Lua libraries over the web without having to manually pack them as JavaScript files.
+Lua@Client also provides on-the-fly conversion of Lua libraries to JavaScript.
+This allows you to load files and modules via a standard `<script>` tag.

 ## Development Status #